Twitwi96/Smart-traffic-light-2/README.md

 1) Transform frame into array
 2) Convert RGB to HSV
 3) Threshold the HSV to exclude black and white (road and strips)
-4) Blur to ignore details
+4) Blur to ignore details (like windscreens or seats)
-5) Dilate 10 times (in order to transform the car in a "block")
+5) Dilate 10 times (in order to transform the car into a "block")
 6) Erode
 7) Dilate 5 times
 8) Threshold